python/cpython/Doc/library/importlib.rst

    When :func:`reload` is executed:

-   * Python modules' code is recompiled and the module-level code re-executed, defining a new set of objects which are bound to names in the module's dictionary by reusing the :term:`loader` which originally loaded the module.
+   * Python module's code is recompiled and the module-level code re-executed, defining a new set of objects which are bound to names in the module's dictionary by reusing the :term:`loader` which originally loaded the module.
 The ``init`` function of extension modules is not called a second